2DGD-F0TH/2DGD_F0TH/chapters/095_Glossary.md

 UI
 : Short of *User Interface*, defines the elements shown to and interacted by the user in a software or, in this case, a videogame menu.

+Unreachable Memory
+: This is a phenomenon where some dynamically allocated memory has no more references pointing to it.
+This is a common cause of memory leaks in programming languages without automatic garbage collection (like C and C++).

 W {-}
 -----